farlee2121/DevEssentialsBlog/_posts/2020-10-02-Whats-Your-Duck.md

 - Is it a Domain or Non-domain feature?
 - What code already exists?
 - What are the high level operations that allow me to read the code naturally?
-- What can libraries solve for me, and what components do I need to hide them from?
+- What can libraries solve for me, and how can I limit their scope in my system?

-**Test Design**
+**Test Engineering**
-- Threat matrix, how likely is a issue versus how impactful
+- Threat matrix, how likely is an issue versus how impactful
+- What are the reliability and quality expections?
+- What data do we have on previous errors?
+What components have the highest defect rates?
+- Who might attack the system and why?

 ## What's Your Duck?

 Duck docs have been an invaluable tool for me to organize my thoughts.
-Communicating the problem and solutions identifies issues earlier and creates a persistent record for future collaboration or extention.
+Communicating flushes out issues earlier and creates a persistent record for future collaboration or extention.

 There are certainly many viable alternitives: pair programming, inspections, walk throughs, design specs, actual rubber ducks, and more.
 What's your duck?